Preston Tithebarn redevelopment: The project

-The Preston Tithebarn project was to cover an area of approximately 32 acre in Preston city centre and include a John Lewis department store, a new Marks and Spencer department store, revitalised markets, restaurants, cafes, new cinemas, around 100 new shops, offices, homes, refurbished Guild Hall, a new bus station and extensive new public spaces and pedestrianised streets.
+The Preston Tithebarn project was to cover an area of approximately 32 acre in Preston city centre and include a John Lewis department store, a new Marks & Spencer department store, revitalised markets, restaurants, cafes, new cinemas, around 100 new shops, offices, homes, refurbished Guild Hall, a new bus station and extensive new public spaces and pedestrianised streets.

 Development events

 In January 2007, John Lewis confirmed it would anchor the development with a 230000 sqft department store.
 In 2008 they released designs for the flagship store on their website.

 Pre-planning public consultation for the Preston Tithebarn project was conducted by Preston Tithebarn Partnership between May 2008 and June 2008, and thereafter by appointment.
 The Preston Tithebarn Information Centre at 50-52 Lancaster Road, Preston (next to the Guild Hall) was created for the public consultation where visitors were able to view plans, information and a 3D model.

 Preston Tithebarn Partnership submitted a hybrid planning application to Preston City Council in September 2008.
 All development within the application boundary was submitted with some matters reserved, except for the 1875 Covered Market and Fish Market for which full details were submitted.

-In October 2008, Marks and Spencer confirmed it would join Preston Tithebarn as the second anchor, with plans to build a 150000 sqfoot store.
+In October 2008, Marks & Spencer confirmed it would join Preston Tithebarn as the second anchor, with plans to build a 150000 sqfoot store.

-In December 2008, Cineworld Cinemas also confirmed it would join Preston Tithebarn, with plans to build a new multi-screen cinema.
+In December 2008, Cineworld also confirmed it would join Preston Tithebarn, with plans to build a new multi-screen cinema.

 On 14 July 2009, following 2 days of presentations, questioning and debate, Preston City Council Planning Committee approved the application.
 The matter proceeded to Government Office North West.

 In November 2011 the scheme was abandoned after department store John Lewis pulled out.